Westerly Centaur – Gemini.

 Plate between block and timing gear housing leaks when engine cranked:

-But strangely, not when the raw water pump rear cap is removed:
+But, not when the raw water pump rear cover is removed:

-It looks like there maybe 2 missing bolts securing the plate to the block.
+It looks like there are 2 missing bolts securing the plate to the block.

 This picture show a new plate being held up in front of the gears of the gears just to give an idea of what is behind:

 Here is a pic of the chart holder: